How to Can Beef Stew

 - Beef bouillon

 You don’t have to use exact measurements for this recipe.
 One 3-lb. chuck roast will be enough meat for about 6 quarts of beef stew.
-For 6 quarts you will also need approximately 2 large onions, 6 stalks of celery, approximately 1 carrot per jar, and 1-2 potatoes per jar.
+For 6 quarts you will need approximately 2 onions, 6 stalks celery, 1 carrot, and 1-2 potatoes per jar.

 Sterilize your canning jars, lids, and rings.
 I sterilize mine by running them through the rinse cycle on my dishwasher.
 Just leave them in the dishwasher until you are ready to use them.